2014 Summer Training Workshop on the Relationship Between

 - Methodological approaches and analytical tools in examining the relationship between Chinese science, technology, innovation and security

-This course is part of the Project on the Study of Innovation and Technology in China (Project SITC), an exciting IGCC initiative on understanding China’s emerging science and technology capabilities.
+This course is part of the Project on the Study of Innovation and Technology in China (Project SITC), an IGCC initiative on understanding China’s emerging science and technology capabilities.